pgiri/pycos/README.rst

 asychronous call), so there is no need for locking and there is no overhead of unnecessary context switches.

-pycos works with Python versions 2.7+ and 3.1+.
-It has been tested with Linux, Mac OS X and Windows; it may work on other platforms, too.
+pycos works with Python versions 2.7+ and 3.1+ on Linux, Mac OS X and Windows; it may work on other platforms (e.g., FreeBSD and other BSD variants) too.

 Features
 --------